MSFT-davidgregory/ADFSHydrationToolkit/README.md

  `Start-ADFSServerToken`

 Regardless of whether you install the scheduled task or run it manually, the script will do a random number of authentication attempts (<500) against each app and even include a wrong password 50% of the time to simulate real world activity.

 ## Steps to Run Manually

-If you need to ever run this manually in the future, just be sure to run this to import the module:
+If you ever need to run this manually in the future, just be sure to import the module:

 `Import-module .\ADFSActivity.psm1`